simondlevy/gym-copter/README.md

 ```
 (On Linux you will may need to run pip3 with <tt>sudo</tt>.)

-You should see the copter land safely, using a classic-control (PID) solutions
+You should see the copter land safely, using a simple solution (constant
-to the landing environment provided by gym-copter.
-This can to serve as a
+thrust on all motors) to the landing environment provided by gym-copter.
+This
-basis for comparison with learning algorithms.
+can to serve as a basis for comparison with learning algorithms.

 ## Similar projects